Let's Go to the Mall: Later appearances

 Smulders considers filming the video for "Let's Go to a Mall" to be a big moment for her throughout the show, saying "it was just such an unusual moment playing a character who’s playing this character.
 It was just a blast."
 In 2013, she said that "Let’s Go To the Mall" was "extremely catchy" and praised the writers for their ability "to write a very catchy song".
 Her alter-ego as Robin Sparkles became one of the running gags of the show.
 The song itself went on to appear in two episodes in season 4: Marshall Eriksen (Segel) performs a karaoke version of the song in "Little Minnesota"; and Ted Mosby (Josh Radnor) uses it as his ringtone in "As Fast as She Can".
 In 2011, the track became available in the video game Just Dance 3.
 In 2014, a cut scene from the final episode features Robin singing "Let's Go to the Mall" in her wedding dress with the acid washed jean jacket over it.

 Smulders reprised her role as Robin Sparkles in three more episodes.
 In season 3's "Sandcastles in the Sand", she released a song of the same name, with a music video featuring Tiffany, Alan Thicke, and her teenage boyfriend Simon (James Van Der Beek).
 Robin Sparkles appeared on Canadian children's show Space Teens with Alan Thicke and her friend Jessica Glitter (Nicole Scherzinger) in season 6's "Glitter".
 Sparkles and Glitter sing a song called "The Beaver Song" together on the show.
 She hit her breaking point in February 1996, when she changed her stage name to Robin Daggers and released a grunge-influenced track called "P.S.
 I Love You", which was revealed in a faux documentary that appeared in an episode of the same name in season 8.
 "Sandcastles in the Sand" and "P.S.
 I Love You" were released as stand-alone singles in 2008 and 2013, respectively.
 An alternative version of "The Beaver Song"—titled "Two Beavers are Better Than One", performed by Smulders and Kamille Rudisill—was included in How I Met Your Music.

 Smulders sang the song live at the 2013 San Diego Comic-Con, and the 2016 Portuguese Comic-Con.
-In an 2016 interview with Peter Travers on ABC News's Popcorn, she sang the song in the style of Bob Dylan.
+In a 2016 interview with Peter Travers on ABC News's Popcorn, she sang the song in the style of Bob Dylan.
 In May 2020, during the COVID-19 pandemic, Smulders performed a COVID-19-themed parody of the song entitled "Let's All Stay at Home" for an Instagram Live session, which was rewritten by Thomas, Bays and Brian Kim.